Pm2

 After

 immediately.
-Of course, many old machines had to be kept in use, but it was
+Of course, many old engines had to be kept in use, but it was

 decided that new ones should be built according to common standards.